random-robbie/docker-dump/sub-s3/README.md

 This tool will check for public S3 buckets using the names of domains / subdomains of the provided domain.

-It uses a modified version of teh_s3_bucketeers by Tom de Vries https://github.com/tomdev/teh_s3_bucketeers
+It uses a modified version of teh_s3_bucketeers by Tom de Vries https://github.com/tomdev/teh_s3_bucketeers it uses Plazmaz's Sublist3r to find the sub domains

 ## Installation